hcppku/Method-of-Gauss-Orbital-Determination/README.md

 Below, I will list out the files of this repository and give a brief description

-1. Gauss Orbit Determination - takes in a txt file (see 2002 KL6Final.txt as a template) that takes in the date of an observation, the time of the observation (UT), the RA and Declination of the object at that time, and the Sun-Earth vector in au.
+1. Gauss Orbit Determination - takes in a txt file (see 2002 KL6Final.txt or 1994PN Test Case.txt as a template) that takes in the date of an observation, the time of the observation (UT), the RA and Declination of the object at that time, and the Sun-Earth vector in au.
 The code uses the method of gauss to calculate the orbital elements and uses differential correction to improve results.
 In addition, a vpython animation of the asteroid is created.
+Note that when running the code, you are asked to input how many data points per observation.
+This depends on how many data points are in the input txt file per day of observation.
+For example, in 2002 KL6Final.txt, there are two data points per each day, so 2 is entered.
+For 1994PN Test Case.txt, 1 is entered.
+This code also asks you to choose a root.
+You are to choose the only root with a j coefficient of 0, which is always choice 8.

 2. AstronomyTimeCalculator - calculates time conversions that are useful in Astronomy such as Sidereal time, Julian time, and UT

 3. fitsInfoGetter - shows a .fit file as well as the .fit heading

 4. LSPR - takes in a txt file with a list of information on background stars in a .fit file.
 Each line includes the x and y of the centroid of the star, and then the ra and declination of that star.
 LSPR then asks for the x and y of the centroid of the object of interest (asteroid).
-LSPR uses least-squares plate reduction to calculate the ra and declination of the asteroid which is the output.
+LSPR uses least-squares plate reduction to calculate the ra and declination of the asteroid which is the output Examples of input txt files are included in LSPRstars1.txt and LSPRstars2.txt

 5. centroidprogram - takes in a .fit file, approximate x and y positions of the centroid of an object, and then the dimensions of the centroid box.
 The program that calculates the exact centroid of the object.